Come out to Word on the Street Toronto September 21st and see me. I will be at the BareBack Tent.

-Also, despite heavy advertising, only thirty-two percent of lovers were harnessing the power of their love, and so that was four more couples, and maybe more.
+Also, despite heavy advertising, only thirty-two percent of lovers were harnessing the power of their love, and so that was four more couples whose love was more powerful than ours, and maybe more.
 Some people said not giving a shit about the grid and the environment was the sign of a really intense love.

 In our second year on the grid, the power of our love faded dramatically.
 The Scarborough love was back on top, and Jonquière was second, but we were forty-fourth, and we were getting way less money back on our bill.
 In November, after delivery and debt retirement charges, we owed twelve cents.